 The log shows an error while attempting to load shipping holidays, so we can check this trace for more information, as it contains an error as well, hinting that it might be the cause of response time degradation.

-Looking at the PurePath, we conclude that there's something wrong with the GetCart service, which contributes significantly to the overall response time.
-If we check its logs, we'll find the "slow request" entry.
+Looking at the distributed trace, we conclude that there's something wrong with the GetCart service, which contributes significantly to the overall response time.
+If we check its logs, we'll find the slow request entry.

 Now that we have identified components contributing to the problem, we can contact responsible teams and ask them to investigate.

 Let's go back and check logs for more errors.
 Because we have attended to the shipping holiday problem, we can filter out those logs with advanced query mode.

 Remaining logs indicate a problem with an unsupported card type.
 Let's expand the log and navigate to the distributed trace.